shsagir/play-area-sync/docs/about-domains.md

 www           CNAME      your-chosen-name.frb.io.
 ```

-That will redirect all requests for the naked domain to the www version.
+This will redirect all requests incoming to the naked domain to the `www.` domain.